scbhatia/EC500/Databasing/Phase 3/README.md

-# Twitter Image Analysis and Video with Database
+# Twitter Image Analysis and Video with Database (Phase 3)
+This application runs a for loop 20 times and imports data into a MongoDB database.
+Using this information, you can use analytics to determine information about specific twitter handles or trends, including trending image descriptions, hashtags, etc.

 ## Getting Started
 Git clone or download this repository to download all of the files to your local computer.

 ### Prerequisites
 1. Python 2.7.xx